open-contracting/extension_registry.py/docs/cli.rst

 To create MO files from existing translations, see :doc:`translation`.

 By default, the publisher name of an extension version is like "open-contracting-extensions".
-If the version is on GitHub, you can have the publisher name be like "Open Contracting Data Standard Extensions" by `generating a personal access token <https://github.com/settings/tokens/new>`__ (do not select any scopes), copying it, and setting a ``GITHUB_ACCESS_TOKEN`` environment variable to it.
+If the version is on GitHub, you can have the publisher name be like "Open Contracting Data Standard Extensions" by `generating a personal access token <https://github.com/settings/tokens/new>`__ (do not select any scopes), copying it, and setting a ``OCDS_GITHUB_ACCESS_TOKEN`` environment variable to it.

 This command can be run offline if ``--versions-dir`` is set to a local directory organized like the output directory of the ``download`` command, and if ``--extension-versions-url`` and ``--extensions-url`` are set to local files, for example::